Can You Have Sex in the Ocean?

 If you’re planning on doing penetrative sex in the ocean, keep in mind that the water won’t kill any sperm, so you could still get pregnant.
 That’s why it’s important to always wear a condom when doing sex in water, even if you’re wearing a swimsuit.
 You should also check your condom frequently to make sure it hasn’t broken down or been compromised by chlorine, especially if you’re using it for penetration.

-Zobacz też: Is It Safe to Have Sex in Water?
+Zobacz też: Can You Have Sex in a Hot Tub?

 Choosing the Right Body of Water